Skip to content

 💡The Content Studio was previously known as the editor

-Next to the Foleon Doc settings, each Foleon Doc also has its own brand settings.
+In addition to the Foleon Doc settings, each Foleon Doc also has its own brand settings.
 This is where you set global styling that applies to an entire Doc.
 You can edit and save style elements like text fonts, buttons, text links, and use them throughout your Foleon Doc.
+You can also apply a Brand Kit to a Doc to set the stying.

-Read more about it in our article All about the brand settings.
+Read more about brand settings in our article: All about the brand settings

 Preview